Richard Dix: Career

 In 1941, Dix played Wild Bill Hickok in Badlands of Dakota and portrayed Wyatt Earp the following year in Tombstone, the Town Too Tough to Die.

 In 1944, he starred in The Whistler, a feature film produced by Columbia Pictures based on the popular radio program.
-The film adaptation was popular enough to become a series.
-In these offbeat, crime-related stories, Dix did not play "The Whistler" (who was an unseen narrator representing the central character's conscience).
-He appeared in a variety of characterizations, some sympathetic, others hard-boiled, but always victims of fate and circumstances conspiring against him.
+The film adaptation was popular enough to become a series; Dix's final seven films were all films in the "Whistler" series.
+In these offbeat, crime-related stories, Dix did not play "The Whistler" (who was an unseen narrator who recounted strange, ironic tales as he walked by night).
+Instead Dix essayed a variety of characterizations, playing a completely different starring role in each film -- some sympathetic, others villainous and hard-boiled, but all of them victims of fate and circumstances conspiring against them.
 Dix retired from acting after the seventh of these films, The Thirteenth Hour.
 He suffered a heart attack in October 1948 and continued to have heart trouble until his death within the year.

 Personal life

 Dix supported Thomas Dewey in the 1944 United States presidential election.

 After years of fighting alcoholism, Dix suffered a serious heart attack at 56 on September 12, 1949 (either on a train from New York to Los Angeles or while on board a ship returning from France).
 He died eight days later at the Hollywood Presbyterian Hospital, and is interred in Forest Lawn Memorial Park Cemetery in Glendale, California.